-In order to Progress to Dissertation, a postgraduate student must have achieved a mark of 40% or more in all taught modules and have gained at least 80 credits at Level 7 in modules taken as part of the taught component of the programme.
+In order to Progress to Dissertation, a postgraduate student must have achieved a mark of 40% or more in all taught modules and have gained at least 80 credits at Level 7 in modules taken as part of the taught component of the course.

 UCB's Assessment Regulations detail the credit requirements for the award of the specified degree and also explain the criteria for the award of a Merit or Distinction.

 Any Postgraduate student with questions about the number of credits they have achieved can contact the Examinations Unit to discuss their situation.

 Further information on how degree classifications are calculated is available via the Grade Calculator or UCB's Assessment Regulations.
 You can also make an appointment with your Examinations Officer to discuss your grade profile by emailing the Examinations Unit.